 There are many applications for rt-ispace in industrial settings.
 The usual thing is to annotate or overlay machinery with real-time data, thermal maps etc. Another idea from long ago addresses spaces like server farms where, if you wall down a row of servers, they get augmented with identification information and real-time performance data. rt-ispace could also be used to guide engineers to faulty servers that need attention.
 But really this is just scratching the surface.

-I started work on what is now rt-ispace (it was called Sentient Space back then) about 20 years ago.
+I started playing with what is now rt-ispace (it was called Sentient Space back then) about 20 years ago.
 The problem then was that the technology to realize the vision didn’t exist.
 Actually it still doesn’t really.
 What’s missing at the moment are AR headsets with high quality spatial locking that can be worn by lots of people for long periods of time.
 However, we are not too far from that reality now (I hope).
 I believe that we will get to the point where not wearing an AR headset is many times worse than not having a smartphone to hand.

 Finally, the photo gallery below shows the progression of headset technology that I have tried over the years.
 Most of them are now gathering dust somewhere around the house.